google/opencasebook/patents.md

 before the Amendment Date from any and all claims of infringement of Your Patents to the extent such claims are based on acts prior to the Amendment Date that, had they been performed after the Amendment Date, would have been licensed under this Agreement.
-As used herein, a Licensee’s “Amendment Date” shall mean the later of the date an amendment becomes effective under Section 2.1 and the date such Licensee becomes a Licensee.
+As used herein, a Licensee's "Amendment Date" shall mean the later of the date an amendment becomes effective under Section 2.1 and the date such Licensee becomes a Licensee.

 \[...\]

 **Definitions:**

-“Affiliate” shall mean, with respect to any specified Person, any other Person that now or in the future (i) is a Subsidiary of the specified Person, (ii) is a parent of the specified Person or (iii) is a Subsidiary of a parent of the specified Person.
+"Affiliate" shall mean, with respect to any specified Person, any other Person that now or in the future (i) is a Subsidiary of the specified Person, (ii) is a parent of the specified Person or (iii) is a Subsidiary of a parent of the specified Person.
 In each of the foregoing cases, such